varsha14692/jayway-code/README.md

 I have used Python Pandas to analyze and answer business questions about the given ecommerce sales data.
 The data contains InvoiceDate, InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country, Estore_id.

 Below steps were performed inorder to predict the overall sales by each estore in every country.
-Based on the prediction, client may dis-continue less profitable estores
+Based on the prediction, client may dis-continue less profitable estores.

-1. Data Cleansing
+1. Data Cleansing.
-		Removed duplicate data
+  -> Removed duplicate data.
-  Based on answer of question 3, mising quantity can be managed.
+  -> Based on answer of question 3, mising quantity can be managed.
 For now, we have removed the rows which has missing quantity.
-2. Take the average of the total sales for each estore in each country
+2. Take the average of the total sales for each estore in each country.
-3. Sort the data based on average sales
+3. Sort the data based on average sales.
 4. Based on the final resultset, client can predict the overall sales.